vrettasm/PyGeneticAlgorithms/README.md

 parallel mode by definition.

   > **NEWS**:
-  > Recently the new feature "Neighborhood Selector" was added.
-This selector operator is used for problems with multi
+  > Recently two new features were added.
+The "Neighborhood Selector" operator is used for problems with multi-modal
-  > modal objective functions.
-It allows the population to focus on multiple areas of the search space and detect more
+  > objective functions.
+It allows the population to focus on multiple areas of the search space and detect more than
-  > than one optimal values.
+  > one optimal values.
 This features works in both computational modes (StandardGA and IslandModelGA).
+Moreover, the
+  > Blend-α (BLX-α) crossover operator was implemented with focus on real coded genomes (floats).
   >

 The current implementation offers a variety of genetic operators including: